 - They are reactive rather than proactive, and

-- It’s safer politically to have floating rate debt in a low interest rate environment and fixed in a high interest rate environment; a stance that will significantly add unnecessary interest rate expense to an organization over time
+- It’s safer politically to have floating rate debt in a low interest rate environment and fixed in a high interest rate environment; a stance that will significantly add more interest rate cost to an organization over time

-Take-away: The more interest rates fall, the more your debt portfolio should be fixed.
+Take-away: the more interest rates fall, the more your debt portfolio should be fixed.
 If you’re already 100% fixed, the more you should extend your debt maturities via forward hedging.
-Conversely, the more interest rates rise, your debt portfolio should be less fixed and more floating.
+Conversely, the more interest rates rise, the less fixed and more floating your debt portfolio should be.

 Ignore the Shape of the Yield Curve